Security-first. from day one.

 Infrastructure dependencies:

-- Vercel — hosting, edge compute, CDN, serverless functions
+- Edge hosting + serverless — CDN, edge compute, serverless functions

-- Supabase (AWS US-East-1) — database, authentication, row-level security
+- Managed PostgreSQL (US) — database, authentication, row-level security

 - AI Processing API — AI analysis processing